 - Add your garlic, lime zest, chili powder, cumin, salt, pepper, and paprika.

-- Saute for 2 - 3 minutes or until the corn is cooked through and the spices are well incorporated.
+- Saute for 2 - 3 minutes or until the corn mixture is cooked through and the spices are well incorporated.

 - Add your last tablespoon of butter and mix until melted.